SchwarzIT/onyx/apps/docs/src/basics/density.md

 # Density

-Density refers to the amount of vertical white space a component has, as well as the height of the main (interactive) element of a component
+Density refers to the amount of vertical white space a component has, as well as the height of the main (interactive) element of a component.

 We offer three levels of density - **compact**, **default** and **cozy** - onyx provides a flexible toolkit to build applications for multiple user preferences and device capabilities.
 The three densities are always based around the specific values of **32px**, **40px**, and **48px**.